jmarsil/pygempick/README.md

     **Output:** built to produce one graph, with fitted curve for positive control(s).
     Equation fitted to probability distribution for Complete Spatial Randomness of the distribution of IGEM particles across EM micrographs.

+## Functions to Statistically Model Spatial-Point Distributions and Correlation Statistics of Immunolabeled Proteins

 * __*spa.gamma(a,b,r)*__